decentralised-dataexchange/data-exchange-agreements/docs/datadisclosure-agreement-specification.md

 # Data Disclosure Agreement (DDA) Specification

-**Specification Status:** version 0.9.2
+**Specification Status:** version 1.0.0

-Work in progress (v0.9) with implementation started.
-This spec is live and is being iterated as part of NGI-Trust projects.
+This is reviewed and implementation has started.
+This spec is live and is being iterated as part of the PS-SDA project in NGI-ONTOCHAIN.
+The project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 957338.

 **Latest Draft:**